gknanhe/react-cart-app/README.md

+# simple Cart App

+this is a simple cart app created using React. for the backend, it uses the firebase . user can add items to cart and also can remove it. can add multiple producs.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).